We analyzed 4 million Google search results to better understand the organic click-through rate.

 However, there are still clicks to be had outside of the top position.

-Specifically, while CTR is relatively flat between positions #6-#10, there’s a significant CTR spike starting with position #5.
+Specifically, while CTR is relatively flat at the very bottom of the first page (positions #9 and #10) there’s a significant CTR spike at position #8.

 This suggests two things:

-- Most users don’t scroll past the 5th result.
+- Most users don’t look at the bottom of the SERPs

-This may be due to the fact that, for results without ads or SERP features, the #3 result often appears above the fold.
+This may be due to the fact that for results without ads or SERP features, the #2 result often appears above the fold.

 Key Takeaway: Our data suggests that “ranking on the first page” may not be a worthy SEO goal.
-Instead, it’s all about ranking in the top spot (or at least in the top 3).
-The top 3 organic results get 75% of the clicks.
+Instead, it’s all about ranking in the top spot (or at least in the top 2).
+The top 3 organic results get more than half of the clicks.

-We discovered, all things being equal, moving up a single position in Google increases relative CTR by 30.8%.
+We discovered that all things being equal, moving up a single position in Google increases relative CTR by 32.3%.

 However, this CTR boost isn’t evenly distributed.
 Not even close.

-The CTR impact of moving up in the SERPs varied widely depending on position.
+The CTR impact of moving up in the SERPs varied widely depending on the position.

-For example, moving from position #9 to #8 will result in 5% more clicks.
-Not a huge difference.
+For example, moving from position #10 to #9 will result in 11% more clicks.

-Key Takeaway: Moving up one position in Google will increase your relative CTR by an average of 30.8%.
-However, this increase varies greatly depending on position.
-We found that the greatest CTR increase came from moving from #6 to #5, which resulted in a relative CTR boost of 53.2%.
+Key Takeaway: Moving up one position in Google will increase your absolute CTR by an average of 2.8%.
+However, this increase varies greatly depending on the position.
+We found that the greatest CTR increase came from moving from #2 to #1, which resulted in a relative CTR boost of 74.5%.

 We also looked at, for all the queries reported in the Google Search Console, how many resulted in clicks.